workshopper/test-anything/exercises/call-me-maybe/instruction.md

 Was that callback called or not?

 The event-driven nature of JavaScript is also the reason why we had to call the `t.end()` function in the last level.
-The test has to know wether we are done.
+The test has to know whether we are done.

 However there is maybe a better way to do this with callbacks using `t.plan(n)`.
 When we call this in the beginning we can tell `tape` how many assertions we are doing.